-Although I have unofficially researched the paranormal all of my life and the whole time been labeled a freak, it was not until 2004 that I had the fortune of meeting up with bright, intuitive, and like-minded individuals with whom I could share my life-long interest.
+Although I have unofficially researched the paranormal all of my life, it was not until 2004 that I had the fortune of meeting up with bright, intuitive, and like-minded individuals with whom I could share my life-long interest.
 And so…here is TFC.

 I have always believed that there is a whole scientific field of study out there that for the most part that no one will touch because of the stigma attached to it, but wholly needing to be researched.
 I look at this field as investigating “Unexplained Occurrences” and not ghost hunting because no one knows what causes certain odd things to happen and they commonly blame it on ghosts when it could be something as simple as an animal in the attic making noise.
 When I do find something out of the norm I investigate and document the facts.
 Then after recording data that is found to be undisputable, I try to find out what is the cause of this recorded fact.